simulatedScience/Twisty_Puzzle_Program/literature.md

 ### classical solvers
 Mostly for 3x3 rubiks cube, often without GUI, usually aim to solve the puzzle or a given state in the fewest moves possible.
+- **Korf's Algorithm**
+  - [paper](https://cdn.aaai.org/AAAI/1997/AAAI97-109.pdf): _Finding Optimal Solutions to Rubik's Cube Using Pattern Databases_ AAAI-1997
+  - This paper by Richard korf describes an often implemented optimal solver.
+  - Abstract states that the algorithm's time and space requirements are linear in state space size, which makes this highly unsuitable for large puzzles.
+  - Uses puzzle specific domain knowledge like prcomputed shortest solutions for the corners (aka the 2x2x2 cube) as well as some move optimizations

 - **ksolve+/ ksolve++**
   cumbersome text-only interface for puzzle definitions and moves with custom interpreter
   - [website ksolve+](https://mzrg.com/rubik/ksolve+/)